 What are the roots of heel pain?

 It is important to remember that heel pain is caused by some underlying foot deformity or by repetitive trauma.
 For instance, the most widespread reason for heel pain is due to plantar fasciitis.
 The plantar fascia is a ligament which is a tissue that connects bone to bone (from the heel bone to the base of the toes) and helps to support the arch of the foot.
 Plantar fasciitis is the inflammation of said connective tissue and the pain manifests itself in the center heel region.
 The degree of pain may fluctuate, but the overall commonality is the experience of a sudden flare up soon after becoming mobile in the morning.
 Excessive running or jumping may lead to this condition.

-Inflammation of the Achilles tendon (known as Achilles tendinitis) is also a contributor to heel pain.
+Inflammation of the Achilles tendon (known as Achilles tendinitis) is also a contributor of heel pain.
 This pathology has many sources for its origin: injury, increased age, bone spurs, or tight calf muscles.
 If medical treatment is not received early, this condition may lead to muscle tearing, formation of scar tissue, and adhesions (an adhesion is a band of scar tissue that binds two normally separate tissues together)